fogx/docarray/docs/fundamentals/document/serialization.md

 ```

 (doc-in-bytes)=

 ## From/to bytes

 ```{important}
 Depending on your values of `protocol` and `compress` arguments, this feature may require `protobuf` and `lz4` dependencies.
 You can do `pip install "docarray[full]"` to install it.
 ```

-Bytes or binary or buffer, how ever you want to call it, it probably the most common & compact wire format.
-DocArray provides {meth}`~docarray.document.mixins.porting.PortingMixin.to_bytes` and {meth}`~docarray.document.mixins.porting.PortingMixin.from_bytes` to serialize Document object into bytes.
+Bytes, binaries or buffers, however you want to call it, is probably the most common & compact wire format.
+DocArray
+provides {meth}`~docarray.document.mixins.porting.PortingMixin.to_bytes` and
+{meth}`~docarray.document.mixins.porting.PortingMixin.from_bytes` to serialize Document objects into bytes.

 ```python
 from docarray import Document